httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 If the value of the the HTTP field in question is known by the application to be a structured field ({{STRUCTURED-FIELDS}}), and the expected type of the structured field is known, the signer MAY include the `sf` parameter in the component identifier.
 If this parameter is included with a component identifier, the HTTP field value MUST be serialized using the rules specified in {{Section 4 of STRUCTURED-FIELDS}} applicable to the type of the HTTP field.
 Note that this process will replace any optional internal whitespace with a single space character, among other potential transformations of the value.

+Processing of this parameter MUST occur after multiple field values have been combined into a single List or Dictionary structure.

 For example, the following dictionary field is a valid serialization: